 We study the role of proteins expressed in podocytes as regulators of glomerular ultrafiltration using transgenic and knockout mouse models.
 We challenge the mice by inducing, for example, obesity and diabetes to define the significance of these proteins in the development of kidney dysfunction under metabolic stress.
 Using cultured podocytes, we study the molecular mechanisms whereby the proteins regulate podocyte function.

-We are interested in identifying molecules that regulate energy homeostasis and characterizing the pathways that these molecules regulate.
-Specifically, we are interested in tankyrases, members of the poly-ADP-ribose polymerase family.
-We investigate the molecular mechanisms, which underlie the regulation of metabolic homeostasis by tankyrases.
-We also aim to identify small drug-like molecules that target the metabolic pathways and thereby improve energy metabolism and insulin sensitivity and, consequently, prevent or slow down the development of obesity, diabetes and its complications.
+We are also interested in identifying proteins that regulate energy homeostasis in proximal tubule epithelial cells and characterizing the pathways that these proteins regulate.
+We aim to identify small drug-like molecules that target these pathways and thereby improve the energy metabolism.
+Ultimately, our goal is to prevent or slow down the development of kidney injury using mouse models of obesity and diabetes.

 We investigate novel small molecule compounds as drug lead candidates for the treatment of type 2 diabetes and prevention of diabetic kidney disease.
 We investigate whether the compounds enhance glucose uptake into muscle cells and study their metabolic effects.
 We also study the ability of the compounds to prevent injury of podocytes and kidney tubular cells.